Rosena Allin-Khan: Early life and education

 Rosena Chantelle Allin-Khan was born in Tooting.
 Her parents were both musicians: her Polish mother had been a singer in the Polish girl group Filipinki, and met her father, originally from Pakistan, while the band was on tour in London.
 After having two children together, the couple separated.
 Rosena's mother worked at three jobs to support Rosena and her brother.

 Allin-Khan was educated at Trinity St Mary's Primary School, Balham, followed by The Grey Coat Hospital.
 But her disappointing A-level grades, two Es and a U, dashed her hopes of being accepted to study medicine.
 Instead, she studied medical biochemistry at Brunel University, funding her education through a series of part-time jobs and establishing a strong record.
 She was accepted to study medicine at Lucy Cavendish College, Cambridge, where she was assisted by scholarships.

 Medical career

 After qualifying as a doctor, Allin-Khan worked at the Royal London and Homerton Hospitals.
 She also completed a Master's degree in public health.
-Following this, she worked as a humanitarian aid doctor in Gaza and Israel, Africa, and Asia.
+Following this, she worked as a humanitarian aid doctor in the Gaza Strip, Israel, Sub-Saharan Africa, and broader Asia.

 Prior to her election to the House of Commons, she worked as a junior doctor in the accident and emergency department at St George's Hospital in Tooting.
 In addition to her parliamentary work, Allin-Khan continues to work occasional shifts at St George's Hospital during parliamentary recesses.